eijora/time-tracker/README.md

 ## Logging

-To easily output your time tracking log, run:
+To output your time tracking log, run:

 ```
 simple-time-tracker log